Allan Melvin: Life and career

 Melvin is remembered for supporting roles on two popular 1970s sitcoms.
 He played Sam Franklin, the owner of a local butcher shop and boyfriend of the Brady's housekeeper Alice (played by Ann B. Davis) on The Brady Bunch, and Barney Hefner, Archie Bunker's neighbor and friend on All in the Family.
-In other contributions to 1970s pop culture, he appeared as a Mel's Diner patron on Alice and worked as a voice artist (under the name "Al Melvin").
-He provided several characters’ voices for the TV show H.R.
+In other contributions to 1970s pop culture, he worked as a voice artist (under the name "Al Melvin").
+He provided several characters' voices for the TV show H.R.
 Pufnstuf and the voice of Prince Thun of the Lion Men on The New Adventures of Flash Gordon.
 He also provided the voice of Rocky Maninoff for Tennessee Tuxedo in the episode "Mixed-up Mechanics" in 1963.

-Some of his most prolific work was in television commercials, for products as diverse as Kellogg's Sugar Frosted Flakes and Remington electric razors.
-In the latter commercial, he sang a few bars of Frank Loesser’s song "I Believe in You" with a modified lyric.
-He was also featured as Al the Plumber on Liquid-Plumr drain opener commercials for fifteen years.
+He also worked extensively in television commercials, including fifteen years as Al the Plumber on Liquid-Plumr drain opener commercials.

 In the early 1980s, Melvin appeared as a regular in Archie Bunker's Place, in which he reprised the now more important role of Barney Hefner.
 After the series ended in 1983, Melvin's work was exclusively devoted to cartoon voice-overs.
 His voice acting career continued until 1994, with Scooby-Doo! in Arabian Nights being his final voice work (again as Magilla Gorilla) before retiring.

 Death

-Allan Melvin died of cancer on January 17, 2008, aged 84, and was buried at Westwood Memorial Cemetery, Los Angeles.
-Melvin is buried just yards from former TV co-star Carroll O'Connor.
+Melvin died of cancer on January 17, 2008, aged 84, and was buried at Westwood Memorial Cemetery, Los Angeles.